open/close all folders

 - Voiced by: Fuuko Misaki (Japanese), Diana Pérez (Latin American Spanish)

 - Brutal Honesty: She never sugarcoats her words

 - Lovable Alpha Bitch: Yes, she's proud and rather snobbish.
 But she truly loves Francis and worries for his sake, never lies to Nadja and even supports her claims, and once she sees that Francis does love Nadja, she quietly leaves.

 - Nice Hat: Often wears a very cute blue one

 - True Blue Femininity: Her most usual dress is a light blue one

-- Shipper on Deck: As the pragmatic person she is, she ships Nadja with Keith so she will be out of the race for Francis's affections but with someone who does care for her as well.
+- Shipper on Deck: As the pragmatic person she is, she ships Nadja with Keith.
+That way, Nadja will be out of the race for Francis's affections but with someone who does care for her as well.

 - What the Hell, Hero?: Tearfully snaps on Nadja when Francis is imprisoned and she can't convince him to reveal that he's not Keith.